-19. Specifically, as to PLAINTIFF, PLAINTIFF were from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for her rest and meal periods.
-PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which they were required by DEFENDANT to work ten (10) hours of work.
-When DEFENDANT provided PLAINTIFF with a rest break, it required PLAINTIFF to remain on-duty and on-call for the rest break.
-DEFENDANTS' policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be their off-duty meal periods.
+20. Specifically as to PLAINTIFF'S pay, they were from time to time unable to take off duty meal and rest breaks and were not fully relieved of duty for their meal periods.
+PLAINTIFF was required to perform work as ordered by DEFENDANTS for more than five (5) hours during a shift without receiving an off-duty meal break.
+Further, DEFENDANTS failed to provide PLAINTIFF with a second off-duty meal period each workday in which they were required by DEFENDANTS to work ten (10) hours of work.
 PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANTS' strict corporate policy and practice.
-Moreover, DEFENDANT also provided PLAINTIFF with a paystub that failed to accurately display PLAINTIFF'S employer's address, the correct time worked and wages, as well as payments for missed meal and rest periods for certain pay periods in violation of Cal.
+DEFENDANTS also provided PLAINTIFF with paystubs that failed to accurately display payments for missed meal and rest periods for certain pay periods in violation of Cal.
 Lab.
 Code § 226(a).
-To date, DEFENDANTS have not fully paid PLAINTIFF the compensation still owed to him or any penalty wages owed to him under Cal.
+To date, DEFENDANTS have not fully paid PLAINTIFF all wages still owed to them or any penalty wages owed to them under Cal.
 Lab.
 Code § 203.
-The amount in controversy for PLAINTIFFS individually does not exceed the sum or value of \$75,000.
+The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.

+JURISDICTION AND VENUE

-20. This Court has jurisdiction over this Action pursuant to California Code of Civil Procedure, Section 410.10 and California Business & Professions Code, Section 17203.
-This action is brought as a Class Action on behalf of PLAINTIFFS and similarly situated employees of DEFENDANT pursuant to Cal.
+- 21. This Court has jurisdiction over this Action pursuant to California Code of Civil Procedure, Section 410.10 and California Business & Professions Code, Section 17203.
+This action is brought as a Class Action on behalf of PLAINTIFF and similarly situated employees of DEFENDANTS pursuant to Cal.
 Code of Civ.
-Proc. § 382.

-21. Venue is proper in this Court pursuant to California Code of Civil Procedure, Sections 395 and 395.5, because DEFENDANTS (i) currently maintain and at all relevant times maintained offices and facilities in this County and/or conduct substantial business in this County, and (ii) committed the wrongful conduct herein alleged in this County against members of the CALIFORNIA CLASS and CALIFORNIA LABOR SUB-CLASS.
+Proc. § 382. - 22.
+Venue is proper in this Court pursuant to California Code of Civil Procedure, Sections 395 and 395.5, because DEFENDANTS (i) currently maintain and at all relevant times maintained offices and facilities in this County and/or conducts substantial business in this County, and (ii) committed the wrongful conduct herein alleged in this County against members of the CALIFORNIA CLASS and CALIFORNIA LABOR SUB-CLASS individuals who are or previously were employed by Defendant MGSACT and/or Defendant A&A in California and classified as non-exempt employees (the "CALIFORNIA CLASS") at any time during the period beginning four (4) years prior to the filing of the original complaint and ending on the date as determined by the Court (the "CALIFORNIA CLASS PERIOD").
+The amount in controversy for the aggregate claim of CALIFORNIA CLASS Members is under five million dollars (\$5,000,000.00).